You are listening to the Sean Hannity Radio Show Podcast.

 I disagree wholeheartedly with a lot of the things you've been saying.

-First off I think because you're in such a very powerful position you have to stop that redefining thing.
+First off, I think because you're in such a very powerful position, you have to stop that redefining thing.

-Do you think it's appropriate for the president to say Republicans are social Darwinists that their plan is for dirty air and dirty water.
+Do you think it's appropriate for the president to say Republicans are social Darwinists, that their plan is for dirty air and dirty water?

-You think it's appropriate for the president to hang out at the church of GD America and then lecture us hang out with unrepentant terrorists really I don't need lectures from a guy with his background no thanks actions speak a lot louder than words.
+Do you think it's appropriate for the president to hang out at the church of GD America and then lecture us, hang out with unrepentant terrorists?

 Let me ask you a question.

-Would you hang out with people that were part of a group that bombed the Pentagon, the Capitol, New York City police headquarters would you go to the church of GD America?
+Would you hang out with people that were part of a group that bombed the Pentagon, the Capitol, New York City police headquarters?

-Would you do any of those things Sean answer it.
+Would you do any of those things?

 Yes or no?

-I will I will let you talk after you answer my question.
+I will let you talk after you answer my question.

 Answer it.

-Sean a lot of things have been redefined.
+Sean, a lot of things have been redefined.

-You said something about Trayvon Martin here was a 17 year old kid going to a skitter that was pursued by a person.
+Here was a 17-year-old kid going to a bicycle and was pursued by a person.

-You know this you're like the president now you're just rushing a judgment.
+You know, you're like the president now.

 There was an eyewitness in the Trayvon Martin case that identified Trayvon on top of George Zimmerman.